Meghalaya – An Adventure in the Lap of Clouds

 The next day we were off to Cherrapunji or Sohra as it is locally called.
 Every kid in India has read about it in their textbooks as being the wettest place in the country.
 But the weather Gods were nice to us and gave us only a few drizzles here and there while keeping it pleasant all through.

 Having witnessed some breathtaking waterfalls, we basked in the glory of the deep gorges as we drove the lengths of Sohra.
-For the adventure-seeker, zip-lining across the deep gorges on a foggy day will more than fulfill the adrenaline rush.
+For the adventure-seeker, zip-lining across the deep gorges on a foggy day will more than fulfil the adrenaline rush.
 As you breathe in the clean air and feel the winds, you cannot help but wonder if this is what life should feel like.

 But "Adventure" for us was just starting off!